What is Lido?

 - The supply, demand, maturity, utility and liquidity of LDO;

-- Legal and regulatory risks associated with LDO, including any pending, potential, or prior civil, regulatory, criminal, or enforcement action relating to the issuance, distribution, or use of LDO.
+- Legal and regulatory risks associated with LDO, including any pending, potential, or prior civil, regulatory, criminal, or enforcement action relating to the issuance, distribution, or use of LDO; and

 Like all other crypto assets, there are some general risks to investing in LDO.
 These include short history risk, volatility risk, liquidity risk, demand risk, forking risk, cryptography risk, regulatory risk, concentration risk, electronic trading risk and cyber security risk.
-Each of these risks are described in more detail in our in-app Product Disclosure.
-LDO also presents higher short history risk and its value is tied, in part, to the continued usage of the Lido protocol by the broader cryptocurrency community.
+Please review the Wealthsimple Crypto Product Risk Disclosure for additional discussion of general risks associated with the crypto assets made available through the platform.

 We emphasize that this Crypto Asset Statement is not exhaustive of all risks associated with trading LDO.
 Investors should perform their own assessment to determine the appropriate level of risk for their personal circumstances.